16th Street–Woodside station

 16th Street–Woodside station is a light rail station under construction in the Woodside neighborhood of Silver Spring, Maryland.
-To be located on 16th Street, it will be part of Maryland's Purple Line, which is scheduled to open in 2027.
+To be located on 16th Street, it will be part of Maryland's Purple Line, which is scheduled to open in late 2027.

 History

 Earlier B&O station

 The Purple Line at Woodside follows the right-of-way of the Metropolitan Branch of the Baltimore and Ohio Railroad (B&O), which opened in 1872.

 In 1889, Benjamin Leighton—lawyer, banker, real estate developer, and future dean of Howard Law School—platted the Woodside subdivision.
 The following year, he built a station for the B&O at Woodside to increase the value of his land.
 Designed in Victorian style, the station sat on the north side of the tracks at 3rd Avenue, between its present-day intersections with Ballard Street and Noyes Drive.
 After 1897, pedestrians could connect to the Forest Glen Trolley station three blocks away, at the intersection of present-day Georgia Avenue and Ballard Street.

 The station burned down in the 1920s.
 The B&O later built a section house at the site, near the junction with the Georgetown Branch.